Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

 \subsection{Missing aspects in patient transport}

-This subsection highlights important aspects of patient transport pointed out by our practice partners that are currently missing from or not sufficiently considered in the models from the literature and/or the practical processes currently used for organizing patient transport.
+This subsection highlights important aspects of patient transport pointed out by our interview partners that are currently missing from or not sufficiently considered in the problems studied in the literature and / or the practical processes currently used for organizing patient transport.

-One important aspect mentioned by all of our practice partners is considering the workload and ergonomic burden of the transport staff -- in particular, the dedicated patient transporters.
-Due to personnel shortages, minimizing the workload of these employees and distributing it fairly is very according to all of our interview partners.
+One important aspect mentioned by all of our interview partners is considering the workload and ergonomic burden of the transport staff -- in particular, the dedicated patient transporters.
+Due to personnel shortages, minimizing the workload of these employees and distributing it fairly is very important according to all of our interview partners.
 This aspect, however, is not sufficiently considered so far either in practice or in the literature.